vectorgrp/sil-kit/README.rst

 Platform support
 ----------------------------------------

-SIL Kit provides 3 targets of plfatform support.
-A platform hereby is defined by a architecture-operating compiler ABI triple.
-An example would be `x86_64-ubuntu20.04-clang`, which is currently our default target for Linux builds.
+SIL Kit provides two tiers of platform support:
+1. Officially build, continuously tested targets for which we provide binary packages, and
+2. Targets for which we have (limited) build support but which are not continuously tested and no packages are provided from us.
+A platform hereby is defined by a combination of the used operating system (OS), the CPU Architecture (eg. x86 or ARM64) and the compiler/toolchain used.
+An example would be `Ubuntu 20.04 x86_64 Clang 10`.
+SIL Kit should compile and run on any POSIX platform.
+If you have feedback for different targets or platforms please report via the GitHub issues, thanks!
+A target may be upgraded to `Tier 1` once we have continuous testing for it in place and we have binary packages available for it.

 .. list-table:: Tier Definitions